-The moisture content is the total amount of water – including molecular bound water – in a product and is expressed as a percentage of the total weight.
+The moisture content is the total amount of water – including chemically bound water – present in a food item, expressed as a percentage of the total weight.

 2 Water activity (Aw value)

-The relative moisture balance of a product; the “free” water present which allows microorganisms to grow.
-The measurement taken gives us the “water activity” (Aw value) and ranges from 0.03 – 1.000 Aw.
+The relative moisture balance of a product; i.e. the “free” water present which allows microorganisms to grow.
+The measurement value taken gives us the “water activity” (Aw value) and ranges from 0.03 – 1.0 Aw.

-Water is a basic ingredient in food, pharmaceuticals and cosmetics.
-Monitoring the Aw value can be crucial for ensuring microbial safety during a product’s shelf life and consumption, or for guaranteeing the production process is optimised.
+Water is a basic ingredient found in food, pharmaceuticals and cosmetics.
+Monitoring the Aw value can be crucial for ensuring microbial safety during a product’s shelf life and consumption, as well as for guaranteeing an optimal production process.

-Water activity (Aw value), pH, temperature and other parameters are directly correlated with the growth of microorganisms, with the Aw value and pH value being the two most important ones.
-Free water that is available to moulds, yeasts and bacteria is responsible for their growth and even the production of toxins.
-It can cause chemical / biochemical reactions (e.g. Maillard reactions) that have a negative effect on the following product characteristics:
+Water activity, pH, temperature and other parameters correlate directly with the growth of microorganisms, with the Aw value and pH value being the two most significant ones.
+Free water that is available to fungi, yeasts and bacteria is behind their growth and even the production of toxins.
+It can cause chemical/biochemical reactions (e.g. Maillard reactions) that have a negative impact on the following product characteristics:

 - texture, flavour

 These are just some of the main reasons why measuring water activity (Aw value) correctly is so important.